-To determine unallocated loss adjustment expenses, the Company's 2020 G&A recurring expenses have been allocated (being all expenses in the G&A line, minus estimated new business costs) to in-force policies using each policy's 2020 earned premium to apportion the expense.
+To determine unallocated loss adjustment expenses, the Company's 2021 G&A recurring expenses have been allocated (being all expenses in the G&A line, minus estimated new business costs) to in-force policies using each policy's 2021 earned premium to apportion the expense.
 Most of the Company's in-force policies are multiyear coverages.
 Expenses have been projected out over its remaining exposure term and applied; and a level of inflation and discounting to present value using the BMA's published rates has also been incorporated.
 Once summed across all policies, this represents the expense provision within the premium provision.
-For the contracts that are denominated in Euros, the premium and loss estimates are converted to dollars at the December 31, 2020 rate: \$1 = €0.8149.
+For the contracts that are denominated in Euros, the premium and loss estimates are converted to dollars at the December 31, 2021 rate: \$1 = €0.8823.

-The best estimate for the premium provision is calculated by using the unearned premium reserve on a US GAAP basis, adjusting for bound but not incepted business as at December 31, 2020 and applying expected future loss ratios, expense ratios and appropriate claims payout patterns to derive cash flows which are then discounted.
+The best estimate for the premium provision is calculated by using the unearned premium reserve on a US GAAP basis, adjusting for bound but not incepted business as at December 31, 2021 and applying expected future loss ratios, expense ratios and appropriate claims payout patterns to derive cash flows which are then discounted.

-At December 31, 2020, the total Technical Provisions amounted to (\$124,685,251) comprising the following (reported in U.S. thousand dollars):
+At December 31, 2021, the total Technical Provisions amounted to (\$118,487,652) comprising the following (reported in U.S. thousand dollars):

-• Best Estimate Loss and Loss Expense \$ , 407 • Best Estimate Premium Provision (\$154,300) • Risk Margin \$29,208 c.
-Description of Recoverables from Reinsurance Contracts d.
-Valuation Basis, Assumptions and Methods to Derive the Value of Other Liabilities
+Best Estimate Loss and Loss Expense \$3,542

+Best Estimate Premium Provision (\$170,351)

+Risk Margin \$48,321

+c.
+Description of Recoverables from Reinsurance Contracts

 The Company follows the BMA's guidance for solvency valuation, including determination of reinsurance recoverables.
-There are currently no reinsurance recoverables recorded.
+At December 31, 2021, there are \$223k of reinsurance recoverables recorded.